timlau/timlau.github.io/_posts/2025-02-27-Fedora-Audio.md

 ```bash
 sudo dnf install sudo dnf install pipewire-jack-audio-connection-kit qpwgraph
 ```

-**pipewire-jack-audio-connection-kit** is the Pipewire JACK API that make application made for JACK work nicely without the complex setup that a Jack Server require.
+> **pipewire-jack-audio-connection-kit** is the Pipewire JACK API that make application made for JACK work nicely without the complex setup that a Jack Server require.
+{: .prompt-tip }

-**qpwgraph** is a virtual patchbay for pipewire, that make it possible to make more complex audio/midi routing between applications and input/output devices like soundcard, audio interface, midi keyboards etc. In most cases it is not needed, but it is nice to see what is going on.
+> **qpwgraph** is a virtual patchbay for pipewire, that make it possible to make more complex audio/midi routing between applications and input/output devices like soundcard, audio interface, midi keyboards etc. In most cases it is not needed, but it is nice to see what is going on.
+{: .prompt-tip }

 ```bash
 flatpak install pavucontrol --user
 ```
-**pavucontrol** is a more advanced Volume Control application, that give you more control over your audio input/output devices than the Gnome Sound settings.
+> **pavucontrol** is a more advanced Volume Control application, that give you more control over your audio input/output devices than the Gnome Sound settings.
+{: .prompt-tip }

 ## Hardware
 You don't need any extra hardware, to get started, but the following will improve the experience over time.
 It is a rabbit hole, your can spend a lot of money and time researching equipment, So I just come with some budget friendly options, that don't sucks and works fine in Linux.

 ### Midi Keyboard
 A small cheap midi keyboard like Ex.
-Akai Professional LPK25 or M-Audio Keystation Mini 32 will make it more fun.
+Akai Professional LPK25 or M-Audio Keystation Mini 32 will make it easier and more fun.

 ### Audio Interface
 An audio interface like will be an requirement if you want to record audio from microphones og instruments like a guitar and want to have som decent audio.